Michael Brantley Preview, Player Props: Astros vs. Yankees

-After going 2-for-4 with a double and two RBI in his last game, Michael Brantley and the Houston Astros face the New York Yankees (who will hand the ball to Carlos Rodon) at 8:10 PM ET on Friday.
+After going 0-for-1 in his most recent game, Michael Brantley and the Houston Astros take on the New York Yankees (who will hand the ball to Luis Severino) at 7:10 PM ET on Saturday.

-He had two hits (going 2-for-4 with a double and two RBI) in his most recent game against the Red Sox.
+He had a hitless showing in his most recent game (0-for-1) against the Yankees.

 Michael Brantley Game Info & Props vs. the Yankees